oebinisa/Ansible-Config/README.md

 # Ansible-Config

+## Introduction

-Basic Ansible configuration to set up a load balancer using NGiNX, two Web servers, and a database server (MySQL) via a control system.
+Basic Ansible configuration to set up a 3-tier web application architecture consisting of a load balancer tier (NGiNX), an applicaation tier - two Web servers, and a database tier (MySQL server).
+All being accessed via a control machine/system.

+- All commands to be run through a role in the Control machine.
+- The Control machine needs SSH access to the other machines

 ## System Structure Setup: